 While the residencies were temporarily paused due to the Covid-19 restrictions, Art for the Environment (AER) Conversations series was created.
 With the aim to offer a platform in which ideas and experiences are exchanged.
 Within the current climate emergency, AER partners, residents and UAL alumni come together to reflect on the impact and legacy of their practices and to reflect on their creative role in envisioning a world of tomorrow.

-Launched in 2015 by Professor Lucy Orta, the Art for the Environment International Artist Residency Programme AER has been providing UAL graduates with the exceptional opportunity to take part in fully funded residencies in partnership with our internationally renowned host institutions, to live a unique experience while exploring concerns that define the 21st century: biodiversity, environmental sustainability, social economy, and human rights.
+Launched in 2015 by Professor Lucy Orta, the Art for the Environment International Artist Residency Programme (AER) has been providing UAL graduates with the exceptional opportunity to take part in fully funded residencies in partnership with our internationally renowned host institutions, to live a unique experience while exploring concerns that define the 21st century: biodiversity, environmental sustainability, social economy, and human rights.
+Find out more

 Banff Centre for Arts and Creativity is a learning organisation built upon an extraordinary legacy of excellence in artistic and creative development.
 What started as a single course in drama has grown to become the global organisation leading in arts, culture, and creativity across dozens of disciplines.
 From their home in the stunning Canadian Rocky Mountains, Banff Centre for Arts and Creativity aims to inspire everyone who attends our campus – artists, leaders, and thinkers – to unleash their creative potential.

 Joya: arte + ecología is an art led field-research centre and not for profit arts organisation based at the farmstead of Cortijada Los Gázquez.
 The residency offers an ‘off-grid’ experience in the heart of the Parque Natural Sierra María-Los Vélez in the north of the Provincia de Almería, Andalucía.
 The family-home environment of Joya aims to facilitate, through production and collaboration, artists whose work manifests a discourse with the environment and sustainability.